irenedepacina/Bikesharing/README.md

 ## Results
 The following visualizations were used in my Tableau Story.
 Included are a description of the results of each visualization.
 1. ![](https://github.com/irenedepacina/Bikesharing/blob/main/Resources/Checkout%20Time%20for%20Users.png)
 - The length of time the bikes are checked out for all riders.
-Based on the results, as the day goes by, users tend to check after an extended period of time.
-We see an incline until hour 5 when we start to see an decline.
+Based on the results, as the day goes by, users tend to check in after an extended period of time.
+We see an incline until hour 5.
+Afterwards, we start to see a decline.
 2. ![](https://github.com/irenedepacina/Bikesharing/blob/main/Resources/Checkout%20Time%20by%20Gender.png)
 - The length of time the bikes are checked out for all genders.
-Similar to the visualization above, as the day goes by, users tend to check after an extended period of time.
-We see an incline until hour 5 when we start to see an decline.
+Similar to the visualization above, as the day goes by, users tend to check in after an extended period of time.
+We see an incline up until hour 5, after that point we begin to see a decline.
 3. ![](https://github.com/irenedepacina/Bikesharing/blob/main/Resources/Trips%20by%20Weekday%20Per%20Hour.png)
 - The number of trips taken by the hour for each day of the week for all riders.
 Based on the results, we can see that the peak hours are 7am and 5-7pm on weekdays, and 10am to 6pm on Saturdays.
 4. ![](https://github.com/irenedepacina/Bikesharing/blob/main/Resources/Trips%20by%20Gender%20(Weekday%20per%20Hour).png)